Information for Centering Sites

 Updated CHI Events, Workshops and Registration Policy

 We know that flexibility is what our partners are looking for right now.
-We have adjusted our workshop registration and refund policies and have cancelled all in-person events until May 30, 2020.
+We have adjusted our workshop registration and refund policies.
+CHI has currently canceled all in-person events and workshops until September 30th, 2020.
 Please contact our Site Support team for any questions related to workshop cancellation and refunds.

 2020 Renewal Rates Delayed

 CHI is delaying the implementation of the new licensing fee schedule from July 1, 2020 to January 1, 2021.
 All annual site licenses and in-house training licenses will renew in 2020 at 2019 rates.
 The previously announced 2020 rates will apply on or after January 2021.
 Please reach out to your Technical Assistance Manager for any questions.

 Given the evolving nature of the pandemic, we will carefully reassess the situation in the coming weeks and share updates as they become available.
 We remain committed to supporting and accommodating the needs of our Centering practices during this time.